davidcarslaw/deweather/README.md

 The `testMod` function is used to build and test various models to help derive the most appropriate.

 In this example, we will restrict the data to model to 4 years.
-Note that variables such as `hour` and `weekday` are used as variables that can be used to explain some of teh variation. `hour` for example very usefully acts as a proxy for the diurnal variation in emissions.
+Note that variables such as `hour` and `weekday` are used as variables that can be used to explain some of the variation. `hour` for example very usefully acts as a proxy for the diurnal variation in emissions.

 ``` r
 library(openair)